Rasmuskrogh/React-counter-Lexicon/README.md

-## Very simpel counter with increases, decrease and reset buttons.
+## Very simpel counter with increase, decrease and reset buttons.